There are really only two ways to raise money:

 You might want to evaluate where you’re creating connection with your donors.
 Make sure you’re helping them feel wanted and that you’re communicating consistently.
 Make sure you’re being real and building trust.
 It all matters.

-Do the best job you can with these and watch your retention rates rise.
+Do the best job you can with these and watch the repeat donations roll in.